 - Winchester also holds the national Purple Flag status, which recognises cities that are safe and enjoyable places for a night out.

 - The university is located a 10-minute walk from the city centre.

 - Winchester is just over an hour from London Waterloo by direct train, with services every 20 minutes at peak times.
 The station is well-served by trains connecting to Southampton, Basingstoke, Bournemouth, Weymouth, Brighton, the New Forest and the north of England.

 - The National Express coach service picks up from Winchester and serves dozens of destinations across the UK.

 - Winchester is located close to the M3 which provides easy road access to the M25 and M27.

-- Heathrow and Gatwick airports are within easy reach by road and rail, with journeys taking one to two hours.
+- Heathrow and Gatwick airports are within easy reach by road and rail, with journeys taking 1–2 hours.
 Southampton Airport is 15 minutes by train, with flights within the UK, the Channel Islands and mainland Europe.
 Ferry services from Portsmouth link to a number of ports in France and Spain.